 - If everything looks good, your work will be merged into the

-masterbranch and become part of the official documentation site.
-You are now a MeiliSearch Contributor! 🚀
+mainbranch and become part of the official documentation site.
+You are now a Meilisearch Contributor! 🚀

-For reviewing issues, we consider a couple criteria:
+When reviewing issues, we consider a few criteria:

-- Is this task a priority for the documentation team?
+- Is this task a priority for the documentation maintainers?

-- Is our documentation the best place for this information?
-Sometimes an idea for new content might work better on our blog than the docs, or it might be more effective to link to an external resource than write it ourselves.
+- Is the documentation website the best place for this information?
+Sometimes an idea might work better on our blog than the docs, or it might be more effective to link to an external resource than write and maintain it ourselves

 For reviewing contributor PRs, we start by making sure the PR is up to our quality standard.